 4. He has facial hair -- because he can.

 5. Making a plan?
 Nope.
 You're making a COA.
 And if you have only one, you're doing it wrong.
-Because why wouldn't a trip to the commissary require full-blown course of action development?
+Because why wouldn't a trip to the grocery story require full-blown course of action development?

 6. Why respond "yes" in a text when you can simply respond "C." That's "C" for "copy," by the way.

-7. Spidey sense like a CIA agent on speed.
+7. Spidey senses like a CIA agent on speed.
 Do you know what's going on in the far corner of the restaurant?
 Nope.
 But your veteran does.

 8. Vet-'dar.
 She can spot a fellow vet from a mile away -- and know what service and maybe even unit they were in, all without saying a word.

 9. He used to make fun of unit gear, but now he owns all of it.
+And I mean all of it.
 Gone are the days of talking crap about the guy with all the Army bumper stickers.
 Now he is the guy with all the bumper stickers.
 Hooah.